 It’s so easy to not pay attention to the internal ickiness that builds up over time, but this quarantine really has me hearing those underlying thoughts that might not be the nicest.
 What has this whole thing brought up for me without the typical distractions?
 I shame myself a lot more than I thought (on all levels).
 I compete with myself to try to stay up on the latest info, attend all the IG Lives, and reach out to those who are being hurt the most.
-On the other side of competitiveness, I can also get super lazy and unmotivated (especially on day 4 of wearing sweats).
+On the other side of compulsive competitiveness, I can also get super lazy and unmotivated (especially on day 4 of wearing sweats).
 The more I try to do to keep myself from looking inwards, the more exhausted I feel.
 It’s an everlasting battle of balance, but I’m choosing to see all of this from an elevated viewpoint.

 Going for walks!
 I’m beyond thankful to be able to take some time away from screens during the day and put on a podcast while enjoying nature.
-Although it’s not the same with social distancing, it still allows me to ground, refresh, and unplug (even just for 20 minutes).
+Although it’s not the same with social distancing, it still allows me to ground, refresh, and unplug- even just for 20 minutes.

 Online yoga- my favorite (and free) digital resource on the planet!!
 From what I’ve learned the past couple of weeks, movement is essential.
-Not only does moving the body to create space internally but also allows the other areas of your life to form some flexibility as well.
-Yoga with Adriene has SO many amazing videos on her YouTube channel.
-I’ve been practicing at home with her for years and her beautiful yet human essence is what keeps attracting me to her content.
+Not only does moving the body create space internally, but also allows the other areas of your life to form some flexibility as well.
+Yoga with Adriene has SO many amazing videos on YouTube.
+I’ve been practicing at home with her for years and her beautiful, yet human essence is what keeps attracted me to her content.
 You can truly transform any space you have into your own personal yoga studio (hence my makeshift yoga studio/living room situation going on below).

 Cooking up some new recipes (actually looking things up instead of throwing leftovers together in a pan).
 I love food, and luckily my partner enjoys eating as much as I do.
 This has honestly been such a beautiful time for us to get away from it all, enjoy each other’s presence, and build something really lovely from scratch together.
 Highly highly recommend trying a new dish (or better yet, baking a sweet treat with our Hemp CBD Elixir)!

 As always, sending all the love and health to you.
-Stay strong SA community
+Stay strong SA community.

 Sierra, Brand & Partnerships Manager